 Styra Academy – More than 30 free, self-paced online courses to help you learn how to enforce authorization policy across your cloud-native stack, built by the creators of OPA.

 The Rego Playground – Rego (pronounced “ray-go”) is OPA’s policy language.
 Using the Playground, you may view policy examples, execute policies with input and data, and publish your policies to share and collaborate.

-Styra DAS Free – Where you may sign up for a free trial of Styra DAS, Styra DAS is a great way to get started using OPA as it provides sample apps, sample policies, in addition to quickstarts that allow you to spin up new OPA’s for common use cases.
+Styra DAS – Request a custom demo from our team.
+Styra DAS is a great way to get started using OPA.
+It provides sample apps, sample policies, in addition to quickstarts that allow you to spin up new OPA’s for common use cases.

 What is the best way to implement a Zero Trust policy?

 While Zero Trust can involve a constellation of technologies, users often find that Open Policy Agent (OPA) is a well-vetted way to enforce Zero Trust authorization policies at different access points in an application — whether at the API gateway, for example, or at individual microservice APIs.
 Using OPA, the Zero Trust concept, “never trust, always verify” is possible to implement in a practical way.

 Enterprises, particularly in highly regulated sectors, are embracing Zero Trust approaches to fulfill strict security and compliance requirements within modern applications.
 While approaches to Zero Trust differ, enterprises are aligned that a “never trust, always verify” approach to application security is essential, and open-sources tools like OPA offer a practical way forward for their needs.

 What is a Zero Trust Security Architecture?